TVApro/GBCodonCounter/README.md

 It's easy.
 Just install Python 3, open .py file in IDLE or another IDE, read the instructions inside and work!

+#Duplicate the instruction from the Codon_Counter file
+Analysis requires
+     pandas module (pip3 install pandas)
+     openpyxl module (pip3 install openpyxl)
+     possibly the collections module (similar to the first two)

+The program accepts as input files:
+*.gb, .gbk, .gbff and other GenBank files containing annotations *.fna files containing nucleotide sequences of genes (be careful - the program is not yet able to adequately exclude tRNA, rRNA and ncRNA from such files)

+The program generates *.fna files without RNA itself in a separate folder, they can be used later This is a beta version of the program, only tested on Linux

+P.S.
+Warning 1.
+The files will contain numbers with dots, which are not defined as numbers in Russian localization.
+Solution 1: "Edit - Replace All", replace all dots with commas

+Warning 2.
+The error of determined percentages is set to the 6th decimal place by default.
+Since the average number of codons in a bacterial genome is approximately 600,000 - 700,000, for eukaryotic comparisons or viruses, someone may need to expand or narrow the margin of error.
+Solution 2: Line 279: X = format(float((X/summ)*100), '.6f')
+Instead of 6, put any desired number of decimal places

 Happy exploration!